sudeepb02/Perseus/README.md

 ## Running Perseus

 Perseus will be deployed shortly at [perseus.online](https://perseus.online).
-For now, you can run it locally with ```npm install && npm start```.
+You can run it locally with ```npm install && npm start```.
 For now, Perseus is only deployed on Ropsten.

 ![perseus-1](./src/assets/perseus-1.png)
 ![perseus-2](./src/assets/perseus-2.png)